Du4nG/SSG-2/content/posts/diaspora/index.md

 Ever had the feeling of being observed ? *Psychic staring effect*, that's how it's called.
 And yes, one of the baristas was literally standing there, three steps away, staring at me for like eternity with the most cringe-worthy smile I've ever seen on the planet Earth.
 He murmured, that some of the employees tried to nudge the machine, as I saw a few minutes ago, attempting to push the teddy bear into the hole without even touching it.

 I was... confused.
 The heck, what do you want me to do, man ?
-Was that a hint, or a threat that if I dared to try what he had just said, he would bang the coffee tray on my head.
+Was that a hint, or a threat that if I even dared to try what he had just said, he would bang the coffee tray on my head.
 \
 \
 \
-*"That strawberry bear looks adorable !"*
+*"That strawberry bear !
+Adorable ᡣ𐭩."*
 \
 \
 \